Acute abdominal pain

 Everyone at some point of their life will experience abdominal pain.
 Abdominal pain is one of the most complicated symptoms which can be caused by many factors.
-Most of the causes are not serious and the pain can be diagnosed and treated with good prognosis.
-However abdominal pain can be a sign of very serious illness.
-If the abdominal pain is severe or recurrent and there are some other symptoms associated with such as fever, inability to keep food down, signs of dehydration, bloody stools, inability to pass stool and there is persistent nausea and vomiting, painful or unusually frequent urination, severe tenderness when you touch the abdomen, swelling of the abdomen, skin appears yellow, weight loss, pain is caused by injury to the abdomen etc, it is important to recognise the symptoms that are serious and see doctors to get it diagnosed.
+Most of the causes are not severe and the pain can be diagnosed and treated with good prognosis.
+However abdominal pain can be a sign of very severe illness.
+If the abdominal pain is severe or recurrent and there are some other symptoms associated with such as fever, inability to keep food down, signs of dehydration, bloody stools, inability to pass stool and there is persistent nausea and vomiting, painful or unusually frequent urination, severe tenderness when you touch the abdomen, swelling of the abdomen, skin appears yellow, weight loss, pain is caused by injury to the abdomen etc, it is important to recognise the symptoms that are severe and see doctors to get it diagnosed.
 Be careful if you want to take over the counter pain killer.
 Pain killers sometimes can mask the severity of the illness.
 Acupuncture is not recommended for severe acute abdominal pain.

-Fortunately in most of cases the abdominal pain is not caused by serious illness, but it can be depressing if the abdomen is always painful.
+Fortunately in most of cases the abdominal pain is not caused by severe illness, but it can be depressing if the abdomen is always painful.
 There are many problems that can cause abdominal pain.

 Smooth muscle is located in the walls of hollow internal organs, such as the arteries, intestines, bladder in the abdomen.
 When they contract, the organ is squeezed.
 Most of the abdominal pain is visceral pain which is pain arising from the internal organs.
 Visceral pain is triggered by smooth muscle distension or contraction, stretching of the capsule surrounding an organ, ischaemia and necrosis, or irritation by chemicals produced during inflammatory processes.
 If stomach or intestine wall becomes spasm, this may result in pain.
-So do kidneys, gallbladders.
+So do kidneys, gallbladders and other internal organs.
 When the uterine smooth muscle becomes spasm, menstrual cramps occur.
 It is often deep, dull or dragging and is typically diffuse and poorly localised.
 It can be associated with nauseas, vomiting, and changes in heart rate or blood pressure.
 It can also evoke strong emotional responses.
 There can be a referred pain which is pain experienced at a site distant from source of the pain.
 It is due to the convergence of different afferents on to the same dorsal horn neurones in the spinal cord.

 Skeletal muscles are attached to the bones.
 When the muscle contracts, the related body part moves.
 As a result, we can move around without problems.
 The abdominal wall muscles are skeletal muscles which extend from the superior border of the pelvis to the inferior border of the ribcage.
 There are four pairs of muscles: transverse and rectus abdominis and the internal and external obliques.

-The rectus abdominis muscles and abdominal pain
+The rectus abdominis muscles

 The rectus abdominis muscles are a pair of long flat muscles lie vertically along the middle line of abdomen.
 Each muscle is divided by narrow bands of tendon into four muscular bodies.
 It originates from the edge of the pubis bone and thepubic symphysis in the pelvis and ends at the inferior edges of the costal cartilages of the fifth through seventh ribs and at the xiphoid process of the sternum.
 The rectus sheath is a covering connective tissue surrounding the rectus abdominis muscles where the internal and external oblique muscles attach.
 The linea alba a thick mass of white fibrous connective tissue is in the mid line of the abdomen and joins the two rectus abdominis together.
 The important function of rectus abdominis muscles is to flex the spine when they contract.
 Contraction of the abdomen results in increased pressure within the abdominopelvic cavity and is useful to push substances out of the body during exhalation, defecation, and urination.
 It helps delivering a baby.
 If there are trigger points present in these muscles, you could feel the pain at the abdomen, lower and mid back region.
 The symptoms include pain at the low abdomen, period pain, stomach cramping, heart burn chest pain, indigestion, nauseas, vomiting bloating, genital pain, bladder problem, low and mid back pain etc.

-Transverse abdominis muscle and abdominal pain
+Transverse abdominis muscle

 Transverse abdominis muscle is the deepest muscle on the front and side abdominal wall.
 It lies between the rib cage and pelvic bone.
 It starts from the back thoracolumbar fascia, from the top inner surface of the lower six ribs, from the bottom front of the iliac crest and inguinal ligament and it ends at the front abdominal midline called linea alba.
 It is a very important core muscle in compressing the abdomen, providing thoracic and pelvic stability and supporting abdominal visera.
 It maintains good posture and help to deliver a baby for pregnant women.
 Trigger points in transverse abdominis could contribute to the abdominal pain and low back pain.